lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Details.md

 <div class="lf-c">

-The following tools are required in order to compile the generated C++ source code:
+The following tools are required in order to compile the generated C source code:

 - A C compiler such as `gcc`
 - A recent version of `cmake` (at least 3.5)